 Before you head home, stop off in Lancaster, another great northern city, and a key port town.
 The Maritime Museum in Custom House provides an interesting account of the port and of Morecambe’s fishy past, including 4 restored fishing vessels.
 Stay in handsome Georgian house The Ashton; owned and designed by the set decorator of ITV’s period drama “Lost in Austen”, it offers refined elegance with just a dash of 21st-century flair.

 Northern England is beautiful at any time of year: it’s green in spring and summer, golden and coated by mist in autumn, and frosty in winter.
 On the other hand, it can (and will) rain at any time of year, so come prepared.
 School holidays prove popular, particularly over the summer months when all the local activities are in operation (bike hire, balloon flights, horse riding) and you can even swim in some the rivers, if you’re feeling brave.

 Our top tip

-See our destination guide for more information on Mallorca and places to stay.
+See our destination guide for more information on Northern England and other places to stay.